Sebazzz/Return/doc/Installation.md

 `FileSizeLimitBytes`: Maximum size of log file in bytes.
 0 for unlimited.

 `MaxRollingFiles`: Maximum file rollover.
 0 for unlimited.

+### Security settings

+`LobbyCreationPassphrase`: Passphrase to create a lobby.
+Prevents anyone without this passphrase from creating retrospectives.

 ### Database set-up - `Database`